elki-project/elki-project.github.io/benchmarking.md

 Performance of ELKI versions
 ----------------------------

-If you are not convinced, here is an empiric example of how huge implementation differences are.
+If you are not convinced, here is an empirical example of how huge implementation differences are.
 {: class="box-warn" }

 For this, we will compare ELKI with ELKI, just using different versions.